rsinghlab/GNN-Tumor-Seg/README.md

 # GNN-Tumor-Seg
-This repository accompanies the publication ["A Joint Graph and Image Convolution Network for Automatic Brain Tumor Segmentation"](https://doi.org/10.1007/978-3-031-08999-2_30).
-It contains the source code for the experiments described in the paper as well as the Docker model submitted to the BraTS2021 competition.
+This repository accompanies the publication A Joint Graph and Image Convolution Network for Automatic Brain Tumor Segmentation"(["Offical"](https://doi.org/10.1007/978-3-031-08999-2_30), ["Arxiv"](https://arxiv.org/abs/2109.05580)).
+It contains the source code for the experiments described in the paper as well as the Docker model submitted to the BraTS2021 competition as a package.

 ## Requirements